Raising Corn in Ohio

 This next photo is from June 8, about 30 days after planting and the stalks are already 2-feet tall.

-This photo is from June 30, about 50 days after planting, with the stalks already 4 to 5-feet tall (the old farmer’s adage about growing corn was “knee high by fourth of July”.
+This photo below is from June 30, about 50 days after planting, with the stalks already 4 to 5-feet tall (the old farmer’s adage about growing corn was “knee high by fourth of July”.
 They’ll need to update that to “chest high by fourth of July”).

-I stopped by the field on my bicycle on August 10 and shucked an ear of corn — and lo and behold — a great looking sweet corn (there are typically 2 ears of corn per stalk).
+I stopped by the field on my bicycle on August 10 and shucked an ear of corn — and lo and behold — a great looking sweet corn (there are typically 1 to 2 ears of corn per stalk).

 Leave a Reply